So what size TV do I need?

 How to Calculate the Viewing Distance

-A screen size that big overwhelms most people.
+A display size that big overwhelms most people.
 Pixelation might not concern you, but you’re also well beyond an optimal viewing angle.

 Ideal Screen Size and Viewing Distance Guide